-Paul Chan The Potency of Art "There are many arguments today about why art matters: it is a form that authenticates what is most human about humanity; it celebrates and affirms the diversity of cultures and identities; it upholds values of individual freedoms; it is a good pedagogical tool for teaching social and political ideas; it is a sound economic investment; it gives pleasure.
+"There are many arguments today about why art matters: it is a form that authenticates what is most human about humanity; it celebrates and affirms the diversity of cultures and identities; it upholds values of individual freedoms; it is a good pedagogical tool for teaching social and political ideas; it is a sound economic investment; it gives pleasure.
 Among these competing claims, I want simply to add one more, and a fairly prosaic one at that: that the experience of art saves us from being conned."

 The transcript of a videotaped interview with the Chinese dissident artist Ai Weiwei.